Water Walker vs. the Endless Pools® Underwater Treadmill

 For people with any of a host of painful ailments, water makes it possible to exercise.
 Sufferers of multiple sclerosis, arthritis, fibromyalgia, and common back pain all feel pain relief in the water.
 The pool environment frees them to get the healthy exercise that's just not possible outside the pool.

 For athletes of all stripes, water walking and water running present opportunities to get healthy cardiovascular activity without any further impact on their knees and other joints.
-As American Ninja Warrior and Endless Pool owner Jessie Graff told us, "Your body can only take so much impact a week, so I can't do any of my cardio with any impact."
+As American Ninja Warrior and Performance pool owner Jessie Graff told us, "Your body can only take so much impact a week, so I can't do any of my cardio with any impact."

 As a bonus, water walking and water running burn more calories than those same activities on land.
 Because water is 800 times denser than air, your body benefits from 360-degree resistance in the pool.
 So aquatic exercise can be both gentler and more effective!